Taking control: Why the Personal Data Protection Bill is a game changer

 New Delhi, Dec 05: The WhatsApp breach, the misuse of data among other related incidents have given us all the need to ponder over one fact and that is why we need to have control over our data.

-With India leaning towards data localisation, it become extremely important to move towards the Personal Data Protection Bill that is set to be tabled in the Parliament.
+With India leaning towards data localisation, it becomes extremely important to move towards the Personal Data Protection Bill that is set to be tabled in the Parliament.
 The overall aim of the Bill is to protect and regulate data privacy.

 It was the Justice Shrikrishna Committee that had submitted the draft last year to the Ministry of Electronics and Information Technology.
 The draft had made several recommendations and after much consultation, it was decided to go ahead with it.